7 min. to read.

 The question when we follow Jesus is always this: Are we following Jesus and Jesus’ way?
 Or are we making Jesus into a sacred mascot for our team and the commitments we already have?

 When we shout that Jesus is Lord, are we saying that we have submitted ourselves to His leadership, that we will obey Jesus no matter what?
 Or do we mean for the world to submit to us because Jesus is Lord, and we represent Jesus?

 When we commit to following Jesus, do we mean that we are giving ourselves to the radical life of neighbor-love, and serving the least of these, and dying to self?
 Or are we simply using Jesus to bless our own ideas of what culture and society ought to look like?

 When we shout, “Hosanna!
 Lord, Save us?” are we asking Jesus to give us power so that we can protect ourselves?
 To save us from discomfort and pain?
-Or are we asking Jesus to include us on his path of other-centered co-suffering love where we give ourselves away?
-To save us from unending vortex of self?
+Or are we asking Jesus to include us on his path of other-centered co-suffering love where we give ourselves away, to save us from the unending vortex of self?